Beaumont School

 Welcome To Beaumont

 We are a truly outstanding school which achieves the very highest levels of academic success, supported by excellent pastoral care.
-This year we were delighted to open our new Science block and have ambitious plans for further developments over the coming years.
+In 2020 we were delighted to open our new Science block and we will be starting our next building project in July 2026, with the development of two new teaching blocks and a new Sixth Form centre.

-I am immensely proud to be Headteacher of such a fantastic school with over 1400 students and 168 highly qualified staff who are committed to give their best throughout their time with us.
+I am immensely proud to be Headteacher of such a fantastic school, with over 1700 students and 200 highly qualified staff, who are committed to give their best throughout their time with us.

 Martin Atkinson